fejikso/SoundLevelMonitor/README.md

    - Watch the color band: green (calm) should change to orange/red as levels rise.

 3. **Interval storage**
-   - Leave the app recording for at least one full interval (default 1 minute; adjust via the slider if you want a quicker test).
+   - Leave the app recording for at least one full interval (default 1 minute; adjust via Options → Recording interval slider if you want a quicker test).
    - After the interval completes, ensure a new entry appears under “Recorded intervals” showing min/mean/max.

 4. **Pause & resume**